apache/trafficcontrol/docs/source/development/traffic_monitor_golang.rst

 * **handler** - ``traffic_monitor/cache/cache.go:Handler.Handle()``.
 Takes the given result and does all data computation possible with the single result.
 Currently, this computation primarily involves processing the denormalized ATS data into Go structs, and processing System data into OutBytes, Kbps, etc. Precomputed data is then passed to its result channel, which is picked up by the Manager.

 * **manager** - ``traffic_monitor/manager/stat.go:StartStatHistoryManager()``.
 Takes preprocessed results, and aggregates them.
 Aggregated results are then placed in shared data structures.
 The major data aggregated are delivery service statistics, and cache availability data.
-See :ref:`Aggregated Stat Data` and :ref:`Aggregated Availability Data`.
+See :ref:`Aggregated Stat Data <agg-stat-data>` and :ref:`Aggregated Availability Data <agg-avail-data>`.

 Health Pipeline